 - Central nervous symptoms such as head pressing, circling, and behaviour changes

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 Acromegaly may be suspected in a cat who is persistently hyperglycemic despite daily insulin injections, especially if it is accompanied by other symptoms such as weight gain, along with ruling out other conditions which also cause uncontrolled diabetes is important (hyperthyroidism, hyperadrenocorticism).

-- Baseline tests such as complete blood count, urinalysis, and biochemical profile.
+- Baseline tests such as biochemical profile, complete blood count, and urinalysis.
 The most common findings are hyperglycemia (high blood glucose), high cholesterol and high phosphorous levels and glucosuria (glucose in the urine).
 If the disease has progressed, other findings may include protein in the urine, sugar in the urine, elevated liver enzymes and azotemia.

 - Increased blood growth hormone or insulin-like growth factor (IGF-1) concentrations.

 - Advanced imaging such as CT or MRI scans to look for the presence of a pituitary tumour.

 In addition, your veterinarian will want to perform additional tests to determine the effect of excess growth hormones on the organs.

 - Thoracic radiographs may reveal an enlarged heart.

 - Signs of congestive heart failure, pleural effusion, and pulmonary edema in advanced cases.

 There is no successful way to permanently treat acromegaly in cats and managing the clinical signs to provide your cat with a good quality of life.
 This may include: